berehovskyi/apex-stream/README.md

 - ### Fast Collecting

-`SObjectIterable` also supports simple fast collecting methods if you don't want to use `collect` operation:
+`SObjectEnumerable` also supports simple fast collecting methods if you don't want to use `collect` operation:

 - `toList`
 - `toSet`